The-AI-Alliance/enterprise-MCP/README-template.md

 To publish the website and setup some other repo features, click the _Settings_ "gear" on the upper right-hand side of the repo's top-level page.

 #### 7a.
+Click the checkbox labeled _Require contributors to sign off on web-based commits Loading._

+We require [DCO](https://github.com/The-AI-Alliance/community/blob/main/CONTRIBUTING.md#developer-certificate-of-origin) ("Developer Certificate of Origin") cheks for all commits.
+Setting this checkbox turns this on automatically for users making repo edits in the GitHub Web UI.

+#### 7b.
 Enable discussions.

 Scroll down to _Features_ and click _Discussions_ to enable them.
 Click the _Set up discussions_ button and edit the first discussion topic to taste, then post it.

-However, if you don't want discussions, remove the URL on the `docs/contributing.markdown` page.
-(Don't forget to merge that edit to any other branches.)
+However, if you don't want to enable discussions, then remove the URL on the `docs/contributing.markdown` page.

-#### 7b.
+#### 7c.
 Publish your website.

 On the left-hand side of the _Settings_, click the link for _Pages_.
 Under _Branch_, select your publication branch, either `main`, `latest`, or a custom branch you specified above.
 Then select the `/docs` directory and finally, click _Save_.